thsandfuchs/teched2025-XP2642/exercises/ex1/README.md

 ## Exercise 1.4 - Fire-fighter access to your kyma cluster

-  * Download the OIDC kubeconfig from the kyma dashboard.
+  There are two ways to gain access to a kyma cluster in this landscape, anmely:
+  - from a terminal window using the dwonloaded user OIDC kubeconfig with either `kubectl` or `kyma CLI` or
+  - from within a github action workflow (preferred way)

-  This method requires a kubectl oidc plugin (already pre-installed) and cannot be performed from a headless context, for instance from a CI/CD pipeline or workflow.
+  The first method requires a kubectl oidc plugin (already pre-installed) and cannot be performed from a headless context, for instance from a CI/CD pipeline or workflow.

-  Access SAP Kyma dashboard.
+  You can initially download the kubeconfig from the link below or directly from SAP Kyma dashboard.
-  You can use the easy navigation landscape dashboard with your allocated student's user name or use one of the kyma dashboard deep links below:

   * Here goes the table with the links to all btp and k8s resources...